rhammell/planesnet/README.md

 ## Classes

 The "planes" class includes 3500 images.
-Images in this class are centered on on the body of a single airplane, with both wings and the tail visible.
+Images in this class are near-centered on on the body of a single airplane, with both wings and the tail visible.
 Example images from this class are shown below, and a mosaic of all images in this class can be seen [here].

 ![planes](http://i.imgur.com/SkimtmU.png)